catalinred/catalinred.github.com/_posts/2011-12-31-rtds-top-10-most-read-articles-of-2011.markdown

 ## Thank you all!

 In the end, I would also like to thank everyone who has supported me over the year.
-Especially, I would like to thank those who have sent encouragements [by email](/contact), those who have [tweeted](http://twitter.com/catalinred) my articles, those who have commented on my articles, those who are liking [RTD on facebook](https://www.facebook.com/RedTeamDesign), those who have [subscribed to my RSS feed](http://feeds.feedburner.com/redteamdesign), and to anyone who has read my articles.
+Especially, I would like to thank those who have sent encouragements [by email](/contact), those who have [tweeted](http://twitter.com/catalinred) my articles, those who have commented on my articles, those who have [subscribed to my RSS feed](http://feeds.feedburner.com/catalinred), and to anyone who has read my articles.

 It is you who encourage me to go further and I will continue to write and publish articles for 2012.